 The Hamilton laboratory opens its doors at the Children's Hospital of Philadelphia!
 As a member of the Department of Pediatrics, Division of Gastroenterology, the Hamilton laboratory's broad goal is to understand new molecular mechanisms in gut health and disease.
 We are excited to build upon exisiting work and to build new collaborations across the Penn/CHOP campus and beyond.

 Kate is an Assistant Professor of Pediatrics at Children's Hospital of Philadelphia and University of Pennsylvania Perelman School of Medicine.
-She is the main author of this blog, where she shares updates from her research laboratory.
+She is the main author of this blog, where she shares updates from her research lab.